CESNET/metacentrum-user-docs/docs/software/sw-list/matlab.md

 !!! tip
     In principle a license reservation is needed both for Matlab core and each one of the toolboxes you will need to use. **However, since the number of respective toolbox licenses is large, it is improbable that they will "run out"**.
 For most cases, you will be safe with the following simplified version which reserves only the core Matlab license `qsub ... -l matlab=1 ...` .

+!!! warning "New license cannot be used outside of MetaCentrum"
+    This new license comes with stricter conditions than the previous one: it can be used only from MetaCentum IP adresses, i.e. you cannot use it for Matlab running on your desktop/university lecture rooms.

 **Troubleshooting tools**

 *List all licenses for Matlab and its available toolboxes:*